-Students in Secondary Education may be certified in a specific academic specialization.
-Students in art, music, or physical education complete a K-12 endorsement in their field.
-Special Education majors may be certified for grades K-12 in mental retardation, emotionally handicapped, or learning disabilities.
+Students in Secondary Education may be certified for grades 7-12 in a specific academic specialization.
+Students in art, foreign languages, music, or physical education complete a K-12 endorsement in their field.
+Special Education majors may be certified for grades K-12 in mental retardation (MR), emotionally disabled (ED), or learning disabilities (LD).